miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 **Target:** North region — 1,283 customers — 99.61% churn rate
 **Why important:** North generates the most revenue but has the worst retention rate.
 It is the most acquisition-dependent region in the business.
-A targeted retention pilot in North — even recovering 2% of churned customers, would represent meaningful incremental revenue given the region's base size.
+A targeted retention pilot in North, even recovering 2% of churned customers, would represent meaningful incremental revenue given the region's base size.

 **Recommended action:** Run the Promising customer nurture